Reduce Your Workers’ Comp Costs – Six Keys (updated)

 The mainstay of all my presentations is the (used to be three) “

 Five Six Keys to Saving on Workers’ Comp Costs.”
 This is a time-tested list that will reduce Workers’ Comp costs for any employer in any jurisdiction.
 These come from over 20 years of analyzing claim costs, and a study that I performed with over 7,000 Workers’ Compensation files.
-They are:

 - Timely Filing of the First Report of Injury – within 24 hours- this is easy to fix.
 Your company’s operation manuals should have a section on handling and reporting injuries.
 Your operations manual training should contain a section on reporting injuries.